Interview with the deli's Artist of the Month: Bear In You

 The first album I (Clark) purchased was Nelly’s Country Grammar.
 The first concert I ever attended was Jammin’ 94.5’s SummaJam, and all I really remember from it was getting a picture taken with a bunch of well-endowed models wearing matching t-shirts.
 I was in 6th grade and it was awesome.

 deli: What do you love about Boston’s music scene?

-deli: What was your most memorable live show?
+deli: What was your best live show?

-deli: Why do you read The Deli?
+deli: Why do you read the Deli?